-The work of CR288 ensures the social and emotional needs of every citizen is addressed while Police attend to law enforcement and Fire personnel to the medical emergency or the task of fire suppression.
+The CR288 team works to ensure that the social and emotional needs of affected community members are addressed while Police attend to law enforcement and Fire personnel to the medical emergency or the task of fire suppression.

-Community members and students interested in volunteering their time and talent to the Chandler Fire Department’s Crisis Response Unit are encouraged to review the application process.
+Community members and students interested in volunteering their time and talent to the Chandler Fire Department’s Crisis Response Team are encouraged to review the application process.

 The CR288 unit strives to: